 And as each stakeholder has a different perspective, you’ll be able to collate their ideas and feedback, helping you create something that everyone loves.

 An excellent place to receive stakeholder feedback is during the sprint review meeting.

-Learn more about how to maximize your sprint review meetings.
+Learn more about how to maximize your sprint retrospectives.

 2. Encourage peer learning

 Who’s more approachable: your friends or your boss?